stat545ubc-2023/mda-maggiechops/main.md

     ## $ cooling_room                     <chr> "NO", "NO", "NO", "NO", "NO", "NO", "…
     ## $ no_barrier_free_accessible_units <dbl> 2, 0, 0, 42, 0, NA, 14, 0, 0, 1, 25, …

+The `apt_buildings` dataset has detailed apartment information including building amenities, property features such as balcony, window types, year built and registered, etc. At quick glance, some of the categorical variables such as parking type are not standardized in their structure (ie. underground garage vs garage accessible thru building, etc.) so may make analysis challenging.

 #### Flow sample

 The flow sample (`flow_sample`) dataset was acquired as courtesy of The Government of Canada’s Historical Hydrometric Database and comprises 7 features of flow rate information for 218 observations.

-    class(flow_sample) #this data is structured as a data frame and tibble
+    class(flow_sample) #this data is structured as a data frame and tibble (tbl, tbl_df)

     ## [1] "tbl_df"     "tbl"        "data.frame"